MUCollective/vis-insight-reliability/README.md

   - `inter-rater reliability`: calculations of cohen's kappa between the two coder's responses
 - `figures`: figures for experiment interface and the paper
 - `plots`: the stimuli/plots participants saw in the experiments
+- `survey`:
-- `survey.pdf` and `survey.qsf` The Qualtrics survey.
+  - `survey-example.pdf`: The Qualtrics survey.
 Note that we experienced some difficulty in exporting the qualtrics survey to PDF, and so we are sharing a random participant's response.
 However, this did not preserve the layout we used for showing the plots.
 Post-review we would be happy to share the qsf file, but currently we cannot as it would break CHI's anonymity policy.
+  - `survey-flow.pdf`: The flow of the experiment that participants go through.